osisoft/AVEVA-Adapter/shared-content/configuration/client-failover.md

 - Perform runtime failover parameter changes such as the failover mode and failover timeout.
 - Query the current failover state including the failover role, last data process time, failover status and adapter state.

+**Note:** Failover group will be created by the adapter in case it does not exist on the failover endpoint.

 ## Configure client failover

 Complete the following steps to configure client failover.